Flock137/EOSxBlackArch/README.md

 - Fresh or existing EndeavourOS installation
 - Internet connection
 - Understand (at least vaguely) what the script `setup.sh` will do to your system
-- Ideally, some experience with Arch
+- Ideally, some experience with Arch or Arch-based distros

 ## Installation